Federal Tax Incentives:

 confirms the product meets the requirements of American Society of Testing and Materials (ASTM) specification D6751.

-Note, you may be liable for a 24.4 cents per gallon excise tax on biodiesel or renewable diesel (see IRC § 4081(a)(2)(A)(iii)) you sold (in your trade or business) for use or used in a diesel-powered highway vehicle or diesel-powered train.
-Report the tax liability on Form 720 on the line for IRS No. 79 for the quarter in which the biodiesel was sold or used, or IRS No. 60(b) for the quarter in which the renewable diesel was sold or used.
+Note: If biodiesel or renewable diesel is sold or used in a diesel-powered highway vehicle or train, the taxpayer may be liable for a 24.4 cents per gallon excise tax under IRC § 4081(a)(2)(A)(iii).
+Report this liability on Form 720 on the line for IRS No. 79 for the quarter in which the biodiesel was sold or used, or IRS No. 60(b) for the quarter in which the renewable diesel was sold or used.

 Small Agri-Biodiesel Producer Tax Credit